-Students learn the basics of kayaking, rock climbing and navigation, and are challenged by Low-Ropes courses, Zipline and Boom Netting activities.
-Raft building and “trust activities” also serve to build a sense of community and solidarity in students.
+Students learn the basics of kayaking, rock climbing and navigation and are challenged by Low-Ropes courses, Zipline and Boom Netting activities.
+Raft building and "trust activities" also build students' sense of community and solidarity.
 There is also participation in the annual Service Project at local orphanages and kindergartens.

 Grade 8, Tioman Island, Malaysia

-Grade 9, Choice of one of four options all of which are accredited to NYAA requirements
+Grade 9, choice of one of four options accredited to NYAA requirements

 i) Cameron Highlands, Malaysia – a series of mountain ascents towards Gopeng to experience caving, waterfall abseiling and white water rafting.
 This expedition will also play host to some jungle skills training and is the most adventurous of the three expeditions.